-This section covers how to prepare your Uyuni for Retail installation for image deployment, and how to deploy terminals using network boot and other methods.
+This section covers how to integrate terminals into your Uyuni for Retail environment.
+You can prepare the Uyuni for Retail installation for image deployment.
+Finally, you can deploy terminals using network boot and other methods.

 Deploy Terminals

 When you have the Uyuni Server and Branch Server set up, you are ready to deploy point-of-service terminals by following these steps: